MicrosoftDocs/VBA-Docs/api/Excel.DisplayAutoCorrectOptions.md

 ---

-# DisplayAutoCorrectOptions Property (Excel Graph)
+# DisplayAutoCorrectOptions property (Excel Graph)

 Allows the user to display or hide the AutoCorrect Options button.
 The default value is True.
 Read/write Boolean.